Materiality: defining what matters most

 The results and analysis of the materiality assessment have been published in the ING Integrated Report and have shaped its content since 2014.

 Overview of material topics and how we manage these

 Our materiality analysis combines quantitative and qualitative research, which provides for a holistic understanding of stakeholder expectations and more effective engagement.

 We used a three-year cycle; a quantitative assessment involving 1,500 respondents across five countries and six stakeholder groups in 2015, and qualitative assessments in 2016 and 2017 across our businesses in Belgium, Germany and the Netherlands.

 The topics with the highest priority for stakeholders and the biggest estimated impact on our business appear in the table below.
 The icons next to each topics show how we manage them, either through our strategy or through our policies, governance framework and/or laws.

 How ING approached the materiality assessment

-Materiality is a challenging journey we want to approach in the best way possible - it is much more than a ‘tick the box’ exercise.
+Materiality is a challenging journey and we want to approach in the best way possible - it is much more than a ‘tick the box’ exercise.
 Each year we strive to make our materiality assessment increasingly representative of our stakeholder universe so we can be confident that the outcomes really reflect the most important issues of the moment.

 This is a complex challenge, as we operate in over 40 countries and have a great number of stakeholders, each with different expectations.
-In 2016, ING chose to enhance the materiality assessment done in 2015 by taking a qualitative approach – an external stakeholder dialogue and internal interviews.
-Adding a qualitative check to the quantitative outcomes of 2015:

 Identification of issues through extensive research